zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 ## Outcome(s)

-If at least one recorded response is a valid DNS response holding one or more NS records for the child domain and with the AA flag set, this test succeeds.
+If at least one recorded response is a valid DNS response holding one or more NS records for the child zone and with the AA flag set, this test succeeds.

 ## Special procedural requirements